-EDIE is now available in Vic, NSW, QLD, ACT, Tas, and soon in NT and WA, and has also won awards.
+EDIE is now available in all states, and has also won awards.
 EDIE uses a head mounted display and puts the participant in a 3D world to experience what it might be like to live with dementia.

-JF: That sounds fantastic.
-I’ve tried this technology out and it really does provide an immersive experience.
+BDO: That sounds fantastic.
+Having tried this technology out, it really does provide an immersive experience.
 What do you see as the benefits of the technology?

 TP: Virtual Reality allows the participant to develop an empathy for the person living with dementia.
 We know that empathy is the key factor required to instigate practice change.
 It’s the game changer.
 Teaching professional carers to change practice without empathy is an uphill battle.
 With it, people become self-motivated for change.